ksu-is/Sport-Score-Tracker/README.md

 # Sport-Score-Tracker
 Keep up to date with sport scores through this code!
+This being a one person project completed by Kyle Bender.
 Many sport applications have serious glitch and lag issues; Sport Score Tracker is here to eliminate this issue.
 To add, many sport applications come with lots of "white space", pop-up ads, and unneccesary information that Sport Score Tracker will not contain.
 Sport Score Tracker will be a user-friendly based code that will give detailed instructions of how to be provided with what specific sport scores.